-Some beekeepers come from a long line of beekeepers that go back centuries.
+Some beekeepers come from a lineage of beekeepers that reach back through generations.
 Not me!
 I stumbled into beekeeping.
 It wasn't planned, no profound lightning bolt, no epiphany.
 It happened like this...

 In 1989 my family and I moved from the suburbs of Toronto to a farm.
 Despite the years of neglect, the old Victorian farmhouse still held its charm and character.
 We were drawn inexplicably to the old place.
 The red bricks for the house were fired in Mount Albert Ontario and hauled by oxen to the present site.
 A haunted attic replaying lively reunions when the Irish owners and guests hoisted a few too many beers.
 A scary cellar alive with snakes living off a healthy supply of mice, a secret room, and so many more peculiarities.

 Unfortunately, the 1970s were not kind to the old place.
-New owners had set to work erasing the Victorian charm in favour of the hip '70s look.
-Avodado greens and bright orange walls and wallpaper, and lauan mahogany trim, basement boards, and doors, all but erased the elegance of the Victorian charm.
-We significant time and effort to restore the old charm and undo the modernization damage.
+New owners had set their minds to erasing the Victorian charm in favour of the hip '70s look.
+Avocado greens and bright orange painted walls, paisley wallpaper patterns, Lauan mahogany basement boards, casement and doors all but erased the craftsmanship and elegance of the Victorian era.
+Over the years we invested hundreds of hours to restore the original charm of the old place and undo the design crimes of the earlier owners.
 The trials and tribulations of restoring this old farmhouse to its former state is a whole different story ... for another time.

 Now, back to the bees.
 Completely exhausted from the move, I had left an old gym locker leaning up against the outside wall of the barn.
 It was my intention to move it into the barn.

 I mustered up the courage to poke my nose inside.